NickZward/Udemy-Projects/README.md

 - Use matplotlib and seaborn for data visualizations
 - Use plotly for interactive visualizations

+The excercises  offer the possibillity to reproduce the real analysis process using real data (like datasets on Kaggle) or fake data (created for the scope of the course)/

 ### Excercise 1: SF saleries
 In this excersise I got some practice on my pandas skills.
-I worked with the SF Salaries Dataset from Kaggle!
+I worked with the SF Salaries Dataset from Kaggle.

 [Link to excersice](https://github.com/NickZward/Udemy-Projects/blob/master/SF%20Salaries%20Exercise.ipynb)